Here are 10 practical tips for moving out of your apartment in Belgium, from terminating your lease to forwarding your post.

 5. Redirect your mail

 Your post can be forwarded within the country or to an address outside of Belgium for up to four months.
-There is a fee for the service and an extension is possible at an additional cost.
+There is a fee for the service.
+You can extend this service at an additional cost.
 To register for the service, simply fill in a form at your local post office.
 Note to the wise; it’s best to do so a few weeks prior to your departure.

 6. Ensure pets vaccinations are up to date

-If you are leaving Belgium and travelling within mainland Europe, your pets will be permitted to travel freely with you.
+If you’re leaving Belgium and traveling within the Schengen Area, your pets can travel freely with you.
 But if your destination is overseas – to the United Kingdom, for example, you will need to ensure that any pets have the necessary vaccinations and vets certificates or passports to cross the English Channel.
 In certain circumstances, it may be a requirement for your pet to be put in quarantine for a period of time.

 7. Cancel all subscriptions

 We all subscribe to newspapers, magazines or even sports clubs or gymnasiums at one time or another.
 When leaving an apartment, it may well be that you no longer need those subscriptions or will be moving too far to utilise them any longer.
 So it is worth making a list of the things you subscribe to and cancel all of them before moving properties.

 You must leave the property in the same condition as when you moved in.
 So, make sure you do any repairs before the landlord inspection.
 Your landlord will use your deposit to cover any repairs and to cover any remaining common charges.
 Annoyingly, because common charges are determined at the end of the year, you’ll usually have to wait until then to get your deposit back.